mephistolist/getlogs/README.md

 user	0m0.001s<br />
 sys	0m0.000s

 This may not seem noteworthy until someone is on a server that is almost out of CPU or memory when actions that normally take millisecons can take 30 seconds or greater.
+Usually variaous log files hold the answers to resolving memory and CPU issues.
+So this was the motivation for this project.